Limited Time Offer - Get 50% Off Now!

 EVV verifies employee locations, hours of work for payroll and billing, the accuracy of reported visits, and patient care.
 Better care delivery, gapless communications, enhanced staff productivity, and automation of critical processes are other benefits of implementing EVV.
 It also helps to curb fraud and ensure transparency in care quality with continuous tracking and monitoring.

 Numerous home care software solutions today are integrated with features and functionalities to ensure compliance and contribute to the best possible care delivery.
 A primary aspect is to look for the one that is easy to use by the staff, caregivers, patients, agency owners, and patient’s family.
+The bottom line is that whatever EVV-based solution your agency chooses must precisely document the occurrence of a visit, ensuring that caregivers provided the expected services, allowing for timely and accurate documentation of the activities performed, and ensuring compliance.

 By digitizing visit documentation, an electronic visit verification system aims to eliminate the need for manually managing paper timesheets.
 This will also help eliminate caregivers’ need to submit paper timesheets to agencies.